SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

       appendToLog("\(name) \(result ? "is" : "isn't") verified!\n\n")

+      // If this is called from an asynchronous context,
-      // Multiple calls to safeVerify() may not occur on the same thread.
+      // multiple calls to safeVerify() don't necessarily occur on the same thread,
+      // and each thread has its own log.
       // Return the log for the current thread. return readLog() ??
 "No log found."
   }
   ```

-  You can use the `noasync` argument with most declarations;
+  You can use noasync availability with most declarations;
-  however, you can't use it when declaring destructors,
+  however, you can't use it when declaring destructors.
-  because the system must be able to call destructors from any context.
+  The system must be able to call destructors from any context.

 - The `message` argument provides a textual message that the compiler displays
   when emitting a warning or error about the use of a deprecated, obsoleted,